harrisoncramer/gitlab.nvim/README.md

 }
 ```

+Add `branch = "develop",` to your configuration if you want to use the (possibly unstable) development version of `gitlab.nvim`.

 ## Connecting to Gitlab

 This plugin requires an <a href="https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token">auth token</a> to connect to Gitlab.
 The token can be set in the root directory of the project in a `.gitlab.nvim` environment file, or can be set via a shell environment variable called `GITLAB_TOKEN` instead.
 If both are present, the `.gitlab.nvim` file will take precedence.